Vulvar intraepithelial neoplasia: Classification

-Classic vulvular intraepithelial neoplasia: associated with developing into the warty and basaloid type carcinoma.
+Classic vulvar intraepithelial neoplasia: associated with developing into the warty and basaloid type carcinoma.
 This is associated with carcinogenic genotypes of HPV and/or HPV persistence factors such as cigarette smoking or immunocompromised states.

 Differentiated vulvar intraepithelial neoplasia also known as VIN Simplex: is associated with vulvar dermatoses such as lichen sclerosus.
 It is associated with atypia of the squamous epithelium.

 Risk factors

 The exact cause of VIN is unknown.
 Studies are being done to determine the cause of VIN.
 The following factors have been associated with VIN: